khakhalin/Ca-Imaging-and-Model-2018/Documentation/Description_data.md

 1. revFlow - same, on a reversed graph
 1. cycl - measure of graph cyclicity (abandoned analysis)
 1. recip - share of reciprocal connections
-1. rSelSpk - correlation of selectivity and sliking
+1. rSelSpk - correlation of selectivity and average spiking
 1. rSelfcSelfs - correlation between Flash-Loom and Flash-Scrambled selectivities
 1. rSelfcSelsc - correlation between Flash-Loom and Scrambled-Loom selectivities